Losing Speed, Tropical Storm Florence Will Continue Slowly Through The Carolinas

 Tropical Storm Florence morning update: Portions of eastern NC have already received 10-25” of rain, with additional heavy rain expected.
 Some rain bands include rainfall rates of 2-3” per hour leading to dangerous flash flooding.
 Residents should not let their guard down. pic.twitter.com/9BpNujwseY— NC Emergency Managem (@NCEmergency) September 15, 2018

-The rest of South Carolina into western North Carolina and southwest Virginia is expected to report 5 to 10 inches of additional rainfall, with isolated cases of 15 inches.
+The rest of South Carolina into western North Carolina and southwestern Virginia is expected to report 5 to 10 inches of additional rainfall, with isolated cases of 15 inches.

-Parts of West-central Virginia and far eastern West Virginia will see "life-threatening flash flooding and river flooding, along with an elevated risk for landslides," according to the agency.
+Parts of west-central Virginia and far eastern West Virginia will see "life-threatening flash flooding and river flooding, along with an elevated risk for landslides," according to the agency.
 These areas will see 3 to 6 inches of rainfall, with isolated cases of 8 inches.

 Surfers, beware: Florence has also generated "life-threatening swells" affecting Bermuda, portions of the U.S. East Coast, and the northwestern and central Bahamas.
 "These swells are likely to cause life-threatening surf and rip current conditions," the NWS says.